skrey/yellow-extensions/webinterface/README.md

 ---
 Your website works!

-You can now [edit this page] or use your text editor.
+You can [edit this page] or use your text editor.
 ```

 Creating a user account at the command line:

 `php yellow.php user`
-`php yellow.php user email@example.com horsebattery`
+`php yellow.php user email@example.com example`
-`php yellow.php user email@example.com horsebattery Example en active`
+`php yellow.php user email@example.com example Yellow en active`